Miej/GoDeeper/README.md

 ### Getting Started

-1) Get an aws account, initialize it with this machine image from 'Community AMIs' : ami-e29fc5f5
+1) Get an aws account, initialize it with this machine image from 'Community AMIs' : ami-a195cfb6

 2)
 username: icarus
-password: machinelearning
+password: changetheworld

 3) Reboot the instance. (this starts the init scripts properly)